-- By contrast, an Euler path/circuit is a path/circuit that uses every edge exactly once. - Reminder: "Path" means that the starting and ending vertices are different; "circuit" means that they are the same.
+- By contrast, an Euler path/circuit is a path/circuit that uses every edge exactly once.
+(Mnemonic: Euler = Edge) - "Path": starting and ending vertices are different. - "circuit" starting and ending vertices are the same.

 Changing the starting vertex (or "reference vertex") does not change the Hamilton circuit, because the same edges are traversed in the same directions.